 To manually connect a transformer for magnetising current measurement, connect an appropriate shunt in series with the primary.
 When selecting the shunt, bear in mind the current that it must pass, the resulting voltage drop across it, and the power that will be dissipated in it.
-Connect CH1 directly across the primary winding, and CH2 across the series resistance (note that the polarity of external shunt input is the opposite of that for voltage).
-Ensure that all connections and the series resistance are appropriate for the voltage, the current and the frequency of operation.
+Connect CH1 directly across the primary winding using a pair of appropriate probes, and CH2 across the series resistance with a second pair of probes(note that the polarity of external shunt input is the opposite of that for voltage).
+Ensure that all probes and the series resistance are appropriate for the voltage, the current and the frequency of operation.